ocaml/dune/doc/stanzas/alias.rst

   command line, either with ``--only-packages <pkgs>`` or ``-p <pkgs>``.

 - ``(locks (<lock-names>))`` specifies that the action must be run while holding the following locks.
-See the :ref:`locks` section for more details.
+See :doc:`concepts/locks` for more details.

 - ``(enabled_if <blang expression>)`` specifies the Boolean condition that must be true for the tests to run.
 The condition is specified using the